AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/create_project/index.md

   </body>
 </html>
 ```
-__Notes__:
-- When `onPublish` is called, we save the project ID in a global variable `projectId` so that we can pre-load it when invocating the Open Project API later.
-- "imageContainer" is the ID of an image element, and its source tag is updated to reflect the created project, once saved.
-- "create-project-button" is the ID of a button element, and click events on this button launch the editor.

 Now that you have created a project and rendered the final design onto your own page, let's explore [loading pre-existing projects](../edit_project/index.md) into a CCX editor.